paradime-io/nfl_data_modeling_challenge/README.md

 Tyreek Hill was by far the most efficient point scorer.
 Every other player in the top 5 had over 1,000 snaps, but Hill played only 735 offensive snaps.
 He averaged a very impressive 0.51 PPR points per snap played!

-Also of note, Keenan Allen, who ranked 8th for WR, played only 13 regular season games.
+Also of note, Keenan Allen, played only 13 regular season games.
 All other players in this list played at least 16 games.
 CeeDee Lamb had the second highest snap count in the list (1,075) and still maintained a ridiculous PPR per snap of 0.38.

 ### Receiving Touchdowns
 I looked at receiving statistics over the past several seasons (2018-2023) in order to get an idea of any trends over time.